menu

 Setting & Lifestyle

-Watersmeet is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Watersmeet does not have a public transit system used by locals to get to and from work.

 Demographics

 Watersmeet is an extremely ethnically-diverse town.
 The people who call Watersmeet home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Watersmeet residents report their race to be White, followed by Native American.
-Important ancestries of people in Watersmeet include Italian, Polish, Finnish, Irish, and Welsh.
+Important ancestries of people in Watersmeet include Italian, Finnish, Polish, Irish, and European.

 The most common language spoken in Watersmeet is English.
 Other important languages spoken here include Native American languages and Polish.